 #6) Ask Their Opinion and Never Judge

 You instantly empower your child when you ask for their opinion.
 But don’t ever do it in order to set them up to tell them that their opinion is wrong, or doesn’t matter.

 If you know they’re wrong, simply ask questions and let them figure it out.
 But don’t ever judge them harshly, or else they’ll never want to give you their opinion again.

-Asking her opinion also shows her a lot of respect.
-And when you listen to her opinion, and make a choice based upon that opinion, she will feel that you love, respect and value her.
-And if the action you take doesn’t work out, she will learn from her mistakes.
+Asking their opinion also shows them a lot of respect.
+And when you listen to their opinion, and make a choice based upon that opinion, they will feel that you love, respect and value them.
+And if the action you take doesn’t work out, they will learn from their mistakes.

 It’s really a win/win situation, either way.

 Let’s say that you get inquisitive about a topic and so does your child, but you don’t know the answer to a question your child asks you.
 Don’t be afraid to admit when you don’t know the answer to a question.
 Your child will totally understand, and won’t look at you in a bad way if you don’t make it a big deal.

 The next step is to do the research together.
 This is a very valuable skill to teach your child.

 You can teach them how to find the answers to their question from reputable sources through the Internet, such as Google, Bing, Yahoo or other search engines.
 What they teach in schools is to mainly get their information from “.gov” sites.
 But you can expand upon that with him, based upon what you believe is reliable.